 RUF has also achieved accreditation by the Evangelical Council for Financial Accountability or ECFA as it is more commonly known.
 You can find more info about ECFA and their standards and practices by clicking here.

 Are donations tax-deductible?

 Yes.
 RUF is a registered 501(c)3 non-profit organization as recognized by the Internal Revenue Service.
 All donated funds go to further the mission of RUF.
-Whether you give to an individual campus or intern, to open a new work or to our general fund, your gift will help us demonstrate to the world the work of Jesus as well as provide the basis for the transformation of the world and the “healing of the nations.”
+Whether you give to an individual campus, intern, the opening of a new work, or to our general fund, your gift will help us demonstrate to the world the work of Jesus.
+Additionallym your donation provides the basis for the transformation of the world and the “healing of the nations.”

 Contributions are made with the understanding that the donee organization has complete control and administration over the use of the donated funds.

 Will my child have to raise support?

 Yes, because RUF is a non-profit organization, all interns are responsible for raising their annual budgets through the donations of friends, churches and businesses.

 How much money will my child have to raise each year?